jeannei/aws-sns/README.md

 ### Installing

 Now run `aws configure` to configure your default profile.
-You will need to access to the aws console to obtain your `access key` and `secret key`.
+You will need to access the aws console to obtain your `access key` and `secret key`.

 Next run `npm i` from the project directory.